Stocks Leverage Example and Margin Example and Examples

 Margin required : It's amount of money your stocks broker requires from you to open a position.
 It is expressed in percentages.

-Equity : It is total amount of capital you have in your trading account.
+Equity : It is total sum of trading capital you have in your trading account.

-Free margin : amount in your trading account that you can use to open new trades.
-This is amount of money in your trading account which hasn't yet been stocks Leverage Examples because you've not yet opened a trade transaction using this money - this money is also very important for you as a investor because it enables you to continue holding your open trades as explained below.
+Free margin : amount in your account that you can use to open new trades.
+This is amount of money in your trading account which hasn't yet been stocks Leverage Examples because you've not yet opened a trade transaction using this money - this money is also very important for you as a investor because it enables you as a trader to continue holding your open trades as explained below.

 This is why you should always make sure you've a lot of free margin.
-To do this never trade more than 5 percent of your stock account, in fact 2 percent is recommended.
+ToIn-order-to do this as a trader never trade more than 5 percent of your stock account, in fact 2 % is recommended.

 Difference Between Stocks Leverage Example Set by the Broker and Used Stocks Leverage Example

 If the set stocks trading Leverage Example is 100: 1, it means that you can borrow up to 100 dollars for every dollar that you have in your stocks trading account but you do not have to borrow all the 100 dollars for every dollar you have, but you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage option set 100:1 your used stocks trading Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade.
+In this case even though the trading leverage option set 100:1 your used stocks trading Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade position.

 Example: